-- Ensure the apprentices are aware of who the club's Safeguarding Officer is and how to deal with any issues they have regarding safeguarding. - Provide an opportunity for the club's Safeguarding Officer to meet the apprentices and outline the club's procedures. - Complete 'The Guide' to achieve prerequisite for the FA UEFA C Coaching award (refer to your PFA Regional Coach). - Complete an online Prevent awareness course.
+- Ensure the apprentices are aware of who the club's Safeguarding Officer is and how to deal with any issues they have regarding safeguarding. - Provide an opportunity for the club's Safeguarding Officer to meet the apprentices and outline the club's procedures. - an awareness of the role of a Safeguarding Officer - an awareness of online safety - an understanding of law regarding inappropriate messaging - discussed what initiation is considered acceptable - an awareness of the sources of further information and support available in overcoming any issues - an awareness and understanding of Prevent and the measures taken by clubs and colleges to identify radicalisation and extremism.

+- Complete 'The Guide' to achieve prerequisite for the FA UEFA C Coaching award (refer to your PFA Regional Coach). - Complete an online Prevent awareness course.